jaimebuelta/ffind/README.md

               consistency on the tests, as some filesystems may order files differently
 - FFIND_CASE_SENSITIVE: Search is case sensitive.
 Equivalent to `-c` flag
 - FFIND_CASE_INSENSITIVE: Search is case insensitive.
 Equivalent to `-i` flag.
-- FFIND_SEARCH_HIDDEN: Search in hidden directories.
+- FFIND_SEARCH_HIDDEN: Search in hidden directories and files.
 Equivalent to `--hidden` flag.
 - FFIND_SEARCH_PATH: Search in the whole path.
 Equivalent to `-p` flag.
 - FFIND_IGNORE_VCS: Ignore paths in version control.
 Equivalent to `--ignore-vcs`
 - FFIND_NO_SYMLINK: Do not follow symlinks.
 Equivalent to `--nosymlinks` flag.